 What do you think?
 Is PSLF worth it?

-Regardless of whether you support the program — and regardless of whether it’s discontinued under the current administration — you always can advocate for yourself.
+Regardless of whether you support the program, you always can advocate for yourself.

 If you haven’t yet enrolled in school, think carefully before taking on student debt.
 If you’re already struggling with loans, educate yourself by reading through our blog and learning about programs like IDR and PSLF.